gabrielfnogueira/borderguru-orders/README.md

 `make db-restore`

-To run the tests, run
+To run the tests, run (make sure you run `make db-restore` before the tests)

 `make tests`